 Paulo Gomes · UK Operations Management · GDP-Regulated Distribution

 The operation runs itself.
+That's not an accident.

 People & Performance